-Until today most everyday folks simply haven’t been able to afford to take advantage of the lucrative AI trading profits that Wall Street has access too.
+Until today, most everyday folks simply haven’t been able to afford to take advantage of the lucrative AI trading profits that Wall Street has access too.
 And the reality is...

 Over the next 12 months, the AI wealth gap is only going to grow larger and larger...
 As AI becomes exponentially more powerful.
 If everyday investors don’t jump on this powerful new technology, They will find themselves left in the dust.
 This is why we built S.A.M...